Disney Plus hits 86.8 million subscribers

 Disney Plus grew to 86.8 million subscribers a little over a year after its launch in November 2019, Disney said.
-That's an additional 13 million subscribers added in just a couple months, likely spurred by new rollouts in Latin America.
+That's an additional 13 million subscribers added in just a couple of months since late September, likely spurred by new rollouts in Latin America.

 By comparison, Netflix, the biggest subscription video service in the world, expects to cross 200 million global subscribers by the end of the year.